We use cookies to help provide you with the best possible online experience.

 It is recommended that alll pregnant women take a daily folic acid supplement (400 micrograms) until the 12th week of pregnancy.

 Some women may new to take a higher dose of folic acid (5mg daily) if they have one of the following risk factors.
-Please reach out reception if any of the below apply to you:
+Please reach out to reception if any of the below apply to you:

 - Previous pregnancy affected by neural tube defects